Unitree Robotics

-Hangzhou Yushu Technology Co., Ltd. (杭州宇树科技有限公司), doing business as Unitree Robotics, is a Chinese robotics company based in Hangzhou, China.
-It specializes in quadruped robots aimed on individual consumers.
-The company was founded by Wang Xingxing in May 2016.
+Hangzhou Yushu Technology Co., Ltd., doing business as Unitree Robotics, is a robotics company based in Hangzhou, China.
+Founded by Wang Xingxing in August 2016, Unitree initially specialized in quadruped robots for the consumer market.
+In 2024, the company began producing humanoid robots, with the second iteration priced around US$16,000.

 History

 In 2013, Wang Xingxing developed quadrupeds during his postgraduate studies at Shanghai University.
+On 26 August 2016, Wang Xingxing registered and established "Hangzhou Unitree Technology Co., Ltd." in a 50 m2 office in Binjiang District, Hangzhou.
 His first quadruped device, XDog, was developed in 2016 for his master's thesis.
 The robotic dog became an Internet sensation which attracted buyers and investors.
 After Wang started to work at the Chinese company DJI, he decided to resign and start his own company, Unitree.

 In 2021, Unitree released Unitree Go1, a quadruped robot similar to Boston Dynamics' Spot.
-It is fitted with twelve motors; each can generate a maximum torque of 23.7 Nm and can spin at speeds of up to 30 rad/s (about 280 rpm).
-According to an article by The Wall Street Journal, the Unitree robotic dog can navigate to different surfaces including sand, rocks, and soil.
+It is fitted with 12 motors; each can generate a maximum torque of 23.7 Nm and can spin at speeds of up to 30 rad/s (about 280 rpm).
+According to an article by The Wall Street Journal, the Unitree robotic dog can navigate in different surfaces including sand, rocks, and soil.

 In April 2024, Unitree released a video showcasing the humanoid robot H1.
-In August 2024, Unitree released Unitree G1, an upgraded version of the H1 robot, for mass production with a price tag of US$16,000.
+In August 2024, Unitree released the G1, an upgraded version of the H1, for mass production at a price point of about US$16,000.
+The G1 utilizes a configuration of 23 to 43 permanent magnet synchronous motor (PMSM) rotary joint actuators capable of peak knee torque ratings between 90 N.m and 120 N.m depending on the variant.
+The machine was designed for users to participate in robotics research and optionally share data with a network allowing the robot to learn new automated services.
+The G1 has gained fame as the basis of robot's interacting with the public that are puppeted by remote operators, examples being the Polish “Edward Warchocki” and the American “Rizzbot”.